ksator/openconfig-demo-with-juniper-devices/README.md

 The default 'hosts' file is supposed to live in /etc/ansible/hosts
 The inventory file we are using in this repository is **hosts**.
 It is at the root of the repository (https://github.com/ksator/openconfig-demo/blob/master/hosts), so it is not at the default place.
 There are 2 devices in the inventory file: **MX240-04** and **FR-MX80-214**.
 They belong to the group **Openconfig_Routers**.
-This file also define the ip address of each device with the variable **junos_host**.
+This file also defines the ip address of each device with the variable **junos_host**.
 This variable is reused in the playbooks.

 ##### Ansible config file for ansible:
 There is an **ansible.cfg** file at the root of the repository (https://github.com/ksator/openconfig-demo/blob/master/ansible.cfg).